Dan France

-Daniel Joseph France (born April 1, 1991) is an American football offensive tackle who is currently a free agent.
+Daniel Joseph France (born April 1, 1991) is an American former football offensive tackle.
 He played college football at Michigan State.
 He was originally signed by the Cincinnati Bengals as an undrafted free agent in 2014.

 High school career

 France attended North Royalton High School in North Royalton, Ohio.
 He was a three-year starter for North Royalton's basketball and football teams.
 France played both defensive end and tight end for head coach Nick Ciulli and excelled at both positions.
 He was ranked the nation's #21 strong side defensive end by Rivals.com, OhioVarsity.com's #6 tight end in Ohio, OhioVarsity.com's top blocking tight end in the state, Rivals.com's #22 senior player in Ohio, and the Plain Dealer's #13 senior in the state.
 France was also voted to Prepstar's and Superprep's All-Midwest teams.

 He received offers from Michigan State, Indiana, Iowa, NC State, Purdue, Northwestern, Stanford, and Vanderbilt.
 On August 4, 2008, he officially committed to Michigan State.